Maine ATV Trails

 - All motorized vehicles permitted on Multi-use Rail Trails must be legally registered as either an ATV and/or snowmobile.

 - Vehicles registered or built for on-road use such as cars, trucks, jeeps and motorcycles are prohibited.
-Other vehicles such as golf carts, scooters/mopeds or Dual Sport motorcycles must be registered as an ATV to be on state owned Multi-use Rail Trails.
+Other vehicles such as Dual Sport motorcycles must be registered as an ATV to be on state owned Multi-use Rail Trails.

 - Multi-use Rail Trails are developed and maintained for snowmobiles and/or ATV’s up to 60” wide.